-The MTT assay test was utilized to assess the effect of Pennyroyal-NLCs and Pennyroyal-NLCs/MTX on cell viability.
-The cells were seeded in a 96-well plate and incubated for 24 h.
-Next, the cells were treated with 100 μ l of various concentrations (5-1280 μ g/ml) of free Pennyroyal, Pennyroyal-NLCs, and Pennyroyal-NLCs/MTX.
-The plate media was removed after 24 and 48 h of drug treatment and washed twice with PBS.
-In the next step, a mixture of 150 μ l of fresh medium and 50 μ l of MTT solution (2 mg/ml in PBS) was added to each well of plates.
-After four hours of incubating medium with the mixture, 20 μ l of Sorensen's buffer and 180 μ l of DMSO were replaced.
+The MTT assay test was utilized to assess the effect of pennyroyal-NLCs and pennyroyal-NLCs/MTX on cell viability.
+The cells were seeded in a 96-well plate and incubated for 24 hours.
+Next, the cells were treated with 100 $\mu$ L of various concentrations (5-1280 $\mu$ g/mL) of free pennyroyal, pennyroyal-NLCs, and pennyroyal-NLCs/ MTX.
+The plate media was removed after 24 and 48 hours of drug treatment and washed twice with phosphatebuffered saline (PBS).
+In the next step, a mixture of 150 μL of fresh medium and 50 μL of MTT solution (2 mg/mL in PBS) was added to each well of plates.
+After four hours of incubating medium with the mixture, 20 μL of Sorensen's buffer and 180 μL of DMSO were replaced.
 Eventually, the absorption of the wells was recorded using the Elisa reader (TCAN, Austria) at the wavelength of 570 nm.
 The reference wavelength was 630 nm.23

-Investigating cell DNA morphology with DAPI staining.
+Investigating cell DNA morphology with DAPI staining

 DAPI staining were used to evaluate the degree of DNA damage.
-For this test, the MCF-7 cells were cultured at 12 mm coverslips at a concentration of 2×10^5 cells per well.
-After incubation for 48 h, the cells were treated with IC50 concentrations of free Pennyroyal, Pennyroyal-NLCs, and Pennyroyal-NLCs/MTX, obtained from MTT assay results.
-After 48 h of treatment, the cells were washed twice with PBS and fixed with 4% formalin for four hours.
-After the fixation, the cells were rewashed by PBS and treated with Triton X100 solution (0.01% V/V) for 15 min.
-After Triton X100 treatment, the cells were imaged and evaluated with a fluorescence microscopy system (Olympus, BX50).
+For this test, the MCF-7 cells were cultured at 12 mm coverslips at a concentration of $2 \times 10^5$ cells per well.
+After incubation for 48 hours, the cells were treated with IC50 concentrations of free pennyroyal, pennyroyal-NLCs, and pennyroyal-NLCs/MTX, obtained from MTT assay results.
+After 48 hours of treatment, the cells were washed twice with PBS and fixed with 4% formalin for four hours.
+After the fixation, the cells were rewashed by PBS and treated with Triton X100 solution (0.01% V/V) for 15 minutes.
+After Triton X100 treatment, the cells were stained with DAPI solution at the concentration of 1 μg/mL.
+Finally, the stained cells were imaged and evaluated with a fluorescence microscopy system (Olympus, BX50).

-Evaluation of cell apoptosis and necrosis by annexin V/PI method
+Evaluation of cell apoptosis and necrosis by annexin V/ PI method

 Flow cytometry analysis was utilized to assess the cell death (necrosis or apoptosis) pathway.
-MCF-7 cells were cultured in a 6-well plate at a concentration of 2×10^5 cells per well.
-Following 48 h of incubation, the culture medium was substituted with 2 ml of fresh medium, including free Pennyroyal, Pennyroyal-NLCs, and Pennyroyal-NLCs/MTX at IC50 concentrations, and incubated again for 48 h.
+MCF-7 cells were cultured in a 6-well plate at a concentration of $2 \times 10^5$ cells per well.
+Following 48 hours of incubation, the culture medium was substituted with 2 ml of fresh medium, including free pennyroyal, pennyroyal-NLCs, and pennyroyal-NLCs/MTX at IC50 concentrations, and incubated again for 48 hours.
 Then, the cells were isolated and stained with an annexin V/PI staining kit based on the protocols recommended by the manufacturer.
-The apoptosis rate was obtained through flow cytometry (BD FACSCaliburTM; Becton, Dickinson; NJ) and analyzed using FlowJo software (Treestar, Inc., San Carlos, CA) in each group.24
+The apoptosis rate was obtained through flow cytometry (BD FACSCaliburTM; Becton, Dickinson; NJ) and analyzed using FlowJo software (Tree Star Inc., San Carlos, CA) in each group.